Using Scapy in RIPE labs

 • Index into ans for detailed request/reply tuples.

-Scapy does not validate whether fields are “legal” — if you want to set insane values (like Flow Label abuse for covert channels), Scapy will happily craft and send it.
+Scapy does not validate whether fields are “legal”.
+If you want to set insane values (like Flow Label abuse for covert channels), Scapy will happily craft and send it.

 More